sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(getSpecialOffersArray('tacos', BRANDS.HORNS_AND_HOOVES)).toEqual(['horns'])
 -->

 Now it’s clear that the only piece of business logic here is `getSpecialOffersForBrand`, and the rest is caching.
-If we’re using this pattern more than once I’d extract it into its own module, similar to the [memoize function](https://lodash.com/docs#memoize) from Lodash:
+If we’re using this pattern more than once, I’d extract it into its own module, similar to the Lodash’s [`memoize()` method](https://lodash.com/docs#memoize):

 <!-- const SPECIAL_OFFERS_CACHE_KEY = 'offers', getHornsAndHoovesSpecialOffers = () => ['horns'], getPawsAndTailsSpecialOffers = () => ['paws'], Session = { set: vi.fn(), get: vi.fn() }  -->